humbertocruz/atom-semantic-ui-jade/README.md

 Atom snippets for for the [Semantic UI](http://semantic-ui.com/) framework.

-Converted from the [package](https://github.com/idleberg/Semantic-UI) for HTML.
+Converted from the [Semantic UI Atom Package](https://github.com/idleberg/atom-semantic-ui) for HTML.

 ## Installation